-Comparison category Canada Sweden United States Retirement ages 65 (full) 60 (early) Up to 70 (deferred) Flexible beginning at age 61; no upper limit 66 ^a (full) 62 (early) Up to 70 (deferred) Legal basis 2011 law Part of the 1999 pension reform law 1989 law Year of first mailing 1984 1999 1995 ^b Frequency Last mass mailing occurred in 2013; Statement of Contributions (SOCs) can still be requested Yearly (from February through March) Yearly for persons aged 60 or older; every 5 years for those younger than age 60 Current recipients Persons aged 18 or older who earn a wage or salary and have contributed to the CPP can request SOCs Anyone aged 28 or older who has contributed during the previous year; with no contributions, at ages 22, 30, 40, 50, 60, and 64 Persons aged 25, 30, 35, 40, 45, 50, 55, and 60 or older who have not yet set up an online account Special insert or mailing Inserts not included with requested SOCs New entrants to the labor force, workers already in the labor force, and old-age pensioners Persons aged 25-35 and those aged 55 or older Ages for pension projections 60, 65, and 70 61 and 70 ^c 62, 66 or 67, ^a and 70 Online access Since 2005 Since 2004 Since 2012 Forecasts for other types of public pensions Disability and survivors None Disability and survivors Surveys 1999-2006 Annual 1998-2004; 2008-2010 a.
-The full retirement age is currently 66 and is gradually rising to age 67 by 2027.
+Comparison category Canada Sweden United States Retirement ages 65 (full) 60 (early) Up to 70 (deferred) Flexible beginning at age 61; no upper limit 66° (full) 62 (early) Up to 70 (deferred) Legal basis 2011 law Part of the 1999 pension reform law 1989 law Year of first mailing 1984 1999 1995 ^b Frequency Last mass mailing occurred in 2013; Statement of Contributions (SOCs) can still be requested Yearly (from February through March) Yearly for persons aged 60 or older; every 5 years for those younger than age 60 Current recipients Persons aged 18 or older who earn a wage or salary and have contributed to the CPP can request SOCs Anyone aged 28 or older who has contributed during the previous year; with no contributions, at ages 22, 30, 40, 50, 60, and 64 Persons aged 25, 30, 35, 40, 45, 50, 55, and 60 or older who have not yet set up an online account Special insert or mailing Inserts not included with requested SOCs New entrants to the labor force, workers already in the labor force, and old-age pensioners Persons aged 25-35 and those aged 55 or older Ages for pension projections 60, 65, and 70 61 and 70° 62, 66 or 67, a and 70 Online access Since 2005 Since 2004 Since 2012 Forecasts for other types of public pensions Disability and survivors None Disability and survivors Surveys 1999-2006 Annual 1998-2004; 2008-2010 mandated that certain information be included in the Social Security Statement.
+Finally, the content of the Social Security commissioner's message changed when new commissioners took office.
+By contrast, Canada does not conduct regular reviews of the contents and format of the SOC.
+It only makes changes when new relevant legislation has been enacted or if a high-level appeal proves that the information provided in the SOC has been misleading (Service Canada staff, personal communication with the authors, September 11, 2015).